vladopajic/go-test-coverage/README.md

 ### Exclude code from coverage statistics with comment annotation

-For cases where there is a code block that does not need to be tested, it can be ignored from coverage statistics by adding the comment `// coverage-ignore` at the start line of the code block.
+For cases where there is a code block that does not need to be tested, it can be ignored from coverage statistics by adding the comment `// coverage-ignore` at the start line of the statement body (right after `{`).

 ```go
 ...